hannahmarrow/covey.town/README.md

 ### Setting up Firebase

 When you run `npm install` in the `frontend` directory you will automatically install all of the dependencies for Firebase.
-If you'd like to set up your own Firebase Database you can go here: https://firebase.google.com/products-build After creating it, you can connect it to your project by following the official Firebase documentation here: https://firebase.google.com/docs/web/setup
+If you'd like to set up your own Firebase Database you can go here: https://firebase.google.com/products-build.
+After creating it, you can connect it to your project by following the official Firebase documentation here: https://firebase.google.com/docs/web/setup.
+Once you set up Firebase, you can copy the created config json to the `FirebaseConfig.tsx` file in the project to fully setup your new database.

 ## Public Git Repository